 Almost nothing was known about the German project before the invasion of continental Europe in spite of the fact that the security was not of a very high standard.
-Letterheads and envelopes were used which clearly indicated the prominence given to nuclear physics, reading "The Marshal of the German Reich, President of the State Research Council, the Plenipotentiary for Nuclear Physics," a or "The Plenipotentiary of the Reichsmarshal for Nuclear Physics," which gave Gerlach the nickname of "Reichsmarshal for Nuclear Physics," which gave Gerlach the nickname of "Reichsmarshal for Nuclear Physics."
-In draft defrement requests, the reason was clearly stated as "Working on Energy Production from Uranium."
-There were some weak protests against this lack of security but to no avail.
+Letterheads and envelopes were used which clearly indicated the prominence given to nuclear physics, reading "The Marshal of the German Reich.
+President of the State Research Council, the Plenipotentiary for Nuclear Physics," which give Gerlach the nickname of "Beichsmarshal for Nuclear Physics."
+In draft defer-ment requests, the reason was clearly stated as "Working on Energy Production from Uranium."
+There were gone weak protests against this lack of security but to no avail.
 However, this stationery was never used for correspondence with neutral countries.
-The locations to which the laboratories had been evacuated were kept very secret.
+The locations to which the laboratorites had been evacu-ated were kept very scoret.
 German scientists knew practically nothing about Allied developments, aside from what they picked up the summer of 1939.
 They received some utterly wrong and useless information from the German intelligence, information largely obtained from travelers or other unreliable sources.
-There was a runor in 1943 that the German intelligence had information about atomic bomb-work being performed in the United States.
+There was a runnor in 1943 that the German intelligence had information about atomic homb-work being performed in the United States.
 This apparently was not taken seriously, as further details were lacking.